benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 ### Problems to be addressed

-Interest in CS education is exploding at all educational levels, but there's an acknowledged lack of support for students in schools which don't have specialist teachers or an appropriate learning environment---especially for the "fun" stuff which goes beyond textbook exercises.
-At the ANU we haven't done much to engage at a pre-tertiary level (mostly because we're flat-out dealing with the huge growth in students at a tertiary level).
-This program will address that.
+Interest in Computer Science (CS) education is exploding at all educational levels, but there's a lack of support for students in schools which don't have specialist teachers or an appropriate learning environment---especially for the "fun" stuff which goes beyond textbook exercises.
+At the ANU we haven't done very much to engage at a pre-tertiary level, mostly because we're flat-out dealing with the huge growth in students at a tertiary level.
+The c/c/c studio program will address that.

 In addition, CS still suffers from a stereotype of being for "nerdy white/asian males", and those groups are certainly better represented in our undergraduate CS cohort than other demographic groups.
 The Reimagine project "big tent" CS education philosophy needs ways of attracting students who don't fit this stereotype.
-In attracting students who are interested in using computers in the arts & music this program can be _one part_ of that puzzle.
+In attracting & nurturing students who are interested in using computers in the arts & music the c/c/c studio can be _one part_ of that bigger mission.

+Undergraduate students at the ANU can take my [COMP1720: Art & Interaction in New Media](https://cs.anu.edu.au/courses/comp1720/) course as part of a major in either a CS degree or a Bachelor of Visual Arts (or indeed as a cross-campus elective in any program).
+COMP1720 has run successfully as a cross-disciplinary "learn to code" course for several years.
+As the **A** in STEAM, the arts provide an important avenue for engaging students with coding and computer science, especially those who might not normally engage with CS-type activities.
+The c/c/c studio will extend this opportunity to High School students in the ACT.

 ### Existing alternatives

 Some ACT High Schools already have great non-traditional/creative CS/IT programs, for example Dickson College, Radford College, Canberra (Boys) Grammar.
-I plan to partner with these schools as [early adopters](#early-adopters).
+I plan to partner with teachers at these schools as [early adopters](#early-adopters).
 However, even in these cases there's a missing link once students finish High School---where can they go to further develop their creative practice?
-This program will give them deep links & relationships into the ANU (across both CS and the Schools of Art & Design and School of Music) and an avenue for continuing their work in this area.
+The c/c/c studio program will give them deep links & relationships into the ANU (across both CS and the Schools of Art & Design and School of Music) and an avenue for continuing their work in this area.

 There are a few outreach programs for schools [advertised on the CECS website](https://cecs.anu.edu.au/study/more-information/outreach-programs-schools), however the listed programs are dominated by Engineering rather than CS (9 vs 4 programs) and of the 4 CS programs I'm involved with 2 of them already.
-In addition, these are all once-off workshops
+There's also the official [ANU Extension](http://extension.anu.edu.au) scheme for Year 11 & 12 students in the ACT, however CS doesn't yet participate in this scheme.

 In the wider ANU context, one similar program is the ANU School of Music's [Open School of Music](http://music.cass.anu.edu.au/open-school).
 From their website: